nuxencs/seasonpackarr/docs/product-specs/config-reload.md

 - omitted optional keys return to built-in defaults
 - concurrent readers do not race with reload publication
 - automatic config discovery watches the file that was actually loaded

+A backfill run retains one snapshot for its entire execution.
+A schedule interval change resets the next automatic run while the scheduler is idle; it does not interrupt a run already in progress.